Help | (r]

 Sustainable Features of ProxThink

-The sustainable features of the ProxThink Innovations, especially the Growth Model, combined with ways you can use ProxThink for Design and Planning, Strategy and Implementation, Conflict Resolution, and Managing Change, creates frameworks and processes for sustainable resources and proximities.
-Using the four Growth Model processes, people can monitor proximities using ProxMonitors, connect and relate with RelatePoints, develop strategies and agreements as Vadi Agreements, and encourage ProxRewards (proxri).
-For a few examples of the Growth Model in action, see our Climate Change Project, our Proxri Deal on this site, the Proxri Deal on davidloughry.com, and Downloads and Proxri Deal on artdown.com.
+The Growth Model is a key part this sustainable proximities approach.
+There is a brief introduction to the Growth Model here, and much more if you join here (you can then use this members Growth Model link).
+Using the four Growth Model processes, people can monitor proximities using ProxMonitors, connect and relate with RelatePoints, develop strategies and agreements as Vadi Agreements, and encourage and use ProxRewards (proxri).
+For a few examples of the Growth Model in action, see our Proxearth Climate Change Project, our Proxri Deal on this site, the Proxri Deal on loughry.com, and the proxri page on artsdown.org.

 Leveraging Technology